 In addition to this work there are a number of external agents and consultants who are involved in reporting to the Committee of Management and the Annual General Meeting of members.
-The management accounts are prepared by an external agent - Port of Leith HA who won the agency service at tender.
+The management accounts are prepared by an external agent - Harbour Homes Scotland Limited.
 The Financial Statements are reviewed by the external auditor who carries out a full audit.